 Both Vienna and Innsbruck are served by an international airport.
 As the Austrian capital and largest city, Vienna International Airport (Flughafen Wien) connects nonstop to the vast majority of European cities.
 You can also find direct flights from the US, Canada, the Middle East, and some Asian cities.

-As a smaller airport, there are fewer direct flights into Innsbruck Airport (Flughafen Innsbruck).
+As a smaller airport, there are fewer direct flights to Innsbruck Airport (Flughafen Innsbruck).
 However, you can fly nonstop from other Austrian airports as well as from a select number of European destinations including Germany, the United Kingdom, and the Netherlands.
-There are car rental agencies located at both of the airports and in the cities themselves.

 Best time to visit Austria